hut6/dev-resources/Hut6-osx-dev-setup.md

 ## Applications

-Most of the apps you'll want can be install using Caskroom, if you like it that way:
+Most of the apps you'll want can be installed using Caskroom, if you like it that way:

 ```sh
 brew install caskroom/cask/brew-cask